Banca Carige: 2014–2019

-2020 – 2022
+2020–2022

-During the COVID-19 pandemic, the bank's top management was looking for a buyer who can put an end to the banking crisis that the bank has been through in the last decade.

-On February 14, 2022, the purchase negotiation by BPER Banca was concluded, with the approval of the Fondo Interbancario di Tutela dei Depositi (FITD).
-Furthermore, the Fondo Interbancario di Tutela dei Depositi (FITD) will guarantee to Carige other funds for total €530 million.
+During the COVID-19 pandemic, the bank's top management was looking for a buyer who could put an end to the banking crisis that the bank has been through in the previous decade.
+On 14 February 2022, the purchase negotiation by BPER Banca was concluded, with the approval of the Fondo Interbancario di Tutela dei Depositi (FITD).
+Furthermore, the FITD guaranteed to Carige other funds for a total €530 million.
 On 28 November 2022, the bank was incorporated into BPER Banca.
+The Monte di Pietà of Genoa is sold to Affide, a brand of Custodia Valore - Credito su Pegno S.p.A. and from 2022 part of it.

 Structure

-As of 31 December 2017, the Gruppo Banca Carige is a financial group composed of the Banca del Monte di Lucca, Banca Cesare Ponti and Creditis Servizi Finanziari and other subsidiaries.
+As of 31 December 2017, the Gruppo Banca Carige was a financial group composed of the Banca del Monte di Lucca, Banca Cesare Ponti and Creditis Servizi Finanziari and other subsidiaries.

-According to CONSOB data, the main shareholders of Gruppo Banca Carige on 26 December 2019 are:
+According to CONSOB data, the main shareholders of Gruppo Banca Carige on 26 December 2019 were: